Nokia says India freezes some assets in tax dispute

 NEW DELHI/HELSINKI Indian authorities have frozen some of Nokia's assets in a tax dispute, the Finnish phone maker said on Monday, although it does not expect the move to delay the sale of its handset business to Microsoft Corp.

-Nokia has been in dispute with Indian authorities over an income tax bill of 20.8 billion rupees (205 million pounds), one of several tax disagreements involving foreign companies in India.
+Nokia has been in dispute with Indian authorities over an income tax bill of 20.8 billion rupees ($333 million), one of several tax disagreements involving foreign companies in India.

 Indian tax authorities froze Nokia's assets and bank accounts last Wednesday, a company executive said.